WOVNio/wovnjava/README.en.md

 ### 2.17. compressApiRequests

 By default, requests to the translation API will be sent with gzip compression.
 Set to false to disable compression.

+### 2.18. fixedScheme, fixedHost, fixedPort
+These settings can be used if your web server is behind a load balancer where the request URL is different to what the user sees.
+They should be set to match the URL used in your WOVN.io project.
+These settings have higher presedence than `useProxy` if both are enabled at the same time.

+You must set all three of these settings at the same time, failing to do so will result in `ConfigurationError` exceptions being thrown.
 ## Supported Langauges

 Language code | Language name | Name in English